Peru Gay Group Trip: Lima, Cusco, Machu Picchu & the Sacred Valley

 -

-In the afternoon, we'll explore the extraordinary Ollantaytambo, a living Inca town where the original street grid has been continuously inhabited for over 500 years.bove the town isone of the most dramatic fortress complexes in the Americas: rhis is the site where the Inca actually defeated the Spanish in battle.
-You can feel the weight of that history when you're standing there looking up at those walls.
+In the afternoon, we'll explore the extraordinary Ollantaytambo, a living Inca town where the original street grid has been continuously inhabited for over 500 years.
+Above the town is one of the most dramatic fortress complexes in the Americas: this is the site where the Inca actually defeated the Spanish in battle.
 Our private guide will make sure you leave with the full story.

 -